PRINCIPE REAL

 Miradouro de São Pedro de Alcantara is the district of Principe

-shady garden.
-In the center of the square is a cafe and some exotic trees,
+Real, essentially an extention of Bairro Alto, with a pleasant square and shady garden.
+In the center of the square is a café and some exotic trees,

-including a hundred-year-old cedar that looks like a giant umbrella, all surrounded by colorful 19th century
+including a hundred-year-old cedar that looks like a giant umbrella, all surrounded by colorful 19th-century

 mansions.

-building dating from 1877, whose architect wanted to create a romantic
+At number 26 is Ribeiro da Cunha Palace, a white building dating from 1877, whose architect wanted to create a romantic evocation of the Moorish world.
+It includes horseshoe arch windows,

 pyramidal spires, and circular, Oriental-style domes topped by pinnacles,

-now housing a university department.
+now housing a shopping gallery called Embaixada.

-This is also Lisbon's gay and lesbian district with several gay bars and
+This is also Lisbon's gay and lesbian district with several gay bars and clubs, and the area with the most antique shops and galleries, especially

-along Rua da Escola Politecnica and Rua Dom Pedro V. Going down Rua de São
+down Rua da Escola Politecnica and Rua Dom Pedro V.

 Marçal leads to another charming leafy square and garden, the Praça das

-Flores, right in the center of this peaceful district of colorful town
+Flores, right in the center of this peaceful district of colorful town houses.

 Ride Lisbon's metro, buses, and trams for FREE with the Lisboa Card.